spotinst/help/src/docs/ocean/tutorials/spot-kubernetes-controller/install-with-terraform.md

 # Install with Terraform

-Spot provides a [Terraform Module](https://github.com/spotinst/terraform-spotinst-ocean-controller) to install and manage the Kubernetes controller.
+Spot provides a [Terraform Module](https://github.com/spotinst/terraform-spotinst-ocean-controller) to install and manage the Ocean Controller.

 The module uses the official Kubernetes provider to provision the required cluster resources.